The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Seeking information on homeowners insurance in a specific city?

-No, homeowners will only be required by your mortgage provider in Idaho.
+No, homeowners coverage is only required by your mortgage provider in Idaho.

 Idaho experiences roughly 15 earthquakes each year, which means that Idaho residents may want to look into getting an earthquake insurance policy.* However, such protection doesn’t come standard in home insurance policies.
 Earthquake coverage is obtained in the form of a scheduled endorsement to your homeowners policy, covering losses that result from land movement.